HEALTH AND WELL-BEING

 Emergency Medical Care

-Business, home, and emergency numbers must accompany all registration forms.
+Business, home and emergency phone numbers, as well as email addresses must accompany all registration forms.
 Forms must also include the name of the child’s doctor, plus consent for the School to act on behalf of parents.
 Parents also sign permission for the School staff to act if neither parent nor child’s doctor can be reached at the time of an emergency.
 It is the parents’ responsibility to keep these emergency forms updated.
 In case of minor injury, first aid is administered by a staff member.
 In cases of more serious injuries, parents are notified immediately.
 Parents receive accident reports to sign as confirmation that they were made aware of injuries.

-Biting is unfortunately a normal developmental behavior for young children.
+Biting is an unfortunate but common developmental behavior for young children.
 Children bite for a variety of reasons, including frustration.
-Children who bite are removed from situations and told in a strong voice, “Biting hurts.
+Children who bite are removed from situations and told, “Biting hurts.
 We only bite food.”
-Parents of both children involved are notified and an accident report is written.
-If biting persists to such a degree that the safety of other children or staff becomes threatened, the child who is biting may be removed from enrollment at the discretion of the Director until this phase of development has passed.
-After a bite, the bitten child will be comforted, the area washed, and ice applied if necessary.
+The bitten child will be comforted, the area washed, and ice applied if necessary.
+Parents of both children involved are notified and an accident report is written, keeping confidential the name of the other child.
+The School has a great deal of experience working with children to help them through biting behaviors.
+If biting persists to such a degree that the safety of other children or staff becomes seriously threatened, the child who is biting may be removed from enrollment at the discretion of the Director until this phase of development has passed.

 Suspected Child Abuse

 Maryland law requires staff to report suspected child abuse or neglect to the Department of Protective Services.
 Parents are not required to be notified of such action.